 Field Trials

 The study was conducted under field conditions at the Department of Plant Pathology, Sam Higginbottom University of Agriculture, Technology and Sciences, during the 2022-23 Rabi season.
 The location's elevation was 98 meters above sea level, with geographical coordinates of 25.87°N latitude and 81.25°E longitude.
-The field experiment was designed using a Randomized Block Design (RBD) with three replications.
+The field experiment was designed using a randomized blockd (RBD) with three replications.

 Three trays, each measuring 2.5 ft × 1.5 ft, were prepared for seedling growth, which would later be transplanted and used for gap filling in the field experiment.
 Sowing occurred on November 1, 2022, with seeds planted in lines on raised beds that offered superior water retention, excellent aeration, and high nutrient content.
 A seed rate of 400-450 g/ha was used, and the beds were irrigated as needed.
 After 25-30 days, uniform and healthy seedlings were selected for transplantation, spaced 45 cm × 50 cm apart, on December 3, 2022.
 The field was naturally infested with Alternaria spp., which causes leaf spot in broccoli.

 The experiment was designed as eight treatments with 3 replicates.
-T0 represented as control treatment, T1: Neem Cake @400 kg/hectare, T2: Mustard Cake @400 kg/hectare, T3: Groundnut Cake @400 kg/hectare, T4: Neem Cake and Mustard cake @400 kg/hectare, T5: Neem Cake and Groundnut cake @400 kg/hectare, T6: Neem Cake, Groundnut cake and Mustard cake @400 kg/hectare and T7: Bavistin @ 0.2% per hectare.
+T0 represented as control treatment, T1: Neem cake @400 kg/ha, T2: Mustard cake @400 kg/ha, T3: Groundnut cake @400 kg/ha, T4: Neem cake and Mustard cake each @400 kg/ha, T5: Neem cake and Groundnut cake each @400 kg/ha, T6: Neem cake, groundnut cake and mustard cake each @400 kg/ha and T7: Bavistin @ 0.2% per ha.
 The oilcakes and fungicide were applied at 45, 60 and 75 DAT.

 Data collection involved observing key characteristics to compare the impact of oilcakes and fungicides.
 Five randomly selected plants from each plot were tagged for consistent observation.
 The mean values of recorded data were considered the actual values for each trait.
 Measurements included disease intensity (%) and plant height (cm) at 45, 60, and 75 days after transplanting (DAT).
 Additionally, head diameter (cm) was recorded at harvest time, and head weight (g) was calculated post-harvest.
 The crop was harvested in three pickings, spaced 8-10 days apart.